 This step is required only if the user intends to use any of the multifunction pins for status or control.
-The multifunction pin parameters reside in the 0x0200 register address space.
-The default configuration of the multifunction pins is as undesignated high impedance input pins.
+The multifunction pin parameters reside in the 0x0200 to 0x0207 register address space.
+The default configuration of the multifunction pins is as an undesignated high impedance input pin.

-5. Program the IRQ functionality (optional).
+Program the IRQ Functionality (Optional)

 This step is required only if the user intends to use the IRQ feature.
-IRQ control resides in the 0x0200 register address space.
+IRQ control resides in the 0x0200 to 0x0207 register address space.
 It includes the following:

-- IRQ pin mode control - IRQ mask
+- IRQ pin mode control - IRO mask